-of the Francis Crick Memorial Conference, Churchill College, Cambridge University (Pp 1-2).
+of the Francis Crick Memorial Conference, Churchill College, Cambridge University (pp. 1-2).

 Miller, S. M. (2015).
 The correlation/constitution distinction problem:

 Foundations, Limits and explanation in consciousness science.
-In S. M. Miller(Ed,), The constitution of phenomenal consciousness.
-Toward a science and Theory.
+In S. M. Miller(Ed.), The constitution of phenomenal consciousness.
+Toward a science and theory.
 Amsterdam: Benjamons.

 Nagel, T. (1974).
 What is it like to be a bat?
 Philosophical Review, 83, 435-450.